rpavlov/rpavlov.com/source/2017-11-12-nonviolent-communication.md

 * Denial of responsibility.
 We deny responsibility  for our actions when we attribute their cause to
   * Our condition, diagnosis, personal or psychological history ( I drink because I am an alcoholic).
   * The actions of others.
-This is important in order to come across as accusatory.
+This is important in order to not come across as accusatory.
   * The dictates of authority.
 * Demands.
 You can never make a person do anything.